AL-SanyaP/charasort/README.md

  * Shareable links of sorter results.
  * Versioning of sorter data - you may want to add characters and resources over time.
 Versioning keeps shareable links valid even if the base character data is changed.

-The version in this repo is built for characters from the [Touhou Project](https://en.wikipedia.org/wiki/Touhou_Project) game series, but the sorter can be easily edited to create any custom sorter desired.
+The version in this repo is built for characters from the [Azur Lane](https://en.wikipedia.org/wiki/Azur_Lane) game series, but the sorter can be easily edited to create any custom sorter desired.

 ## Related Sorters